OceanOPS/oceanjson/README.md

 These are based on the classes, or groups of classes within the OceanMeta ontology.

+Most classes extend a Schema.org schema (eg. Contact extends www.schema.org/Person)

-We include for each schema and it's fields the the codes and types from the OceanMeta MCD.
+We include for each schema and it's fields the OceanMeta MCD codes and types.

 The keywords oceanMetaCode and oceanMetaType are used for this.